jiangranwang/MP3-Grading/README.md

 5 clients: 5 clients deposit to account x and abort, two clients deposit to account x and do not abort but the other three clients are aborted.
 Check balance of account x at last. (i5-1.txt/i5-2.txt -> i5-3.txt)

-## Deadlock Tests
+For this test, it's possible that all transactions are aborted if using timestamped concurrency.

-Each test runs 3 times
+## Deadlock Tests (5 points)

-2 clients: client 1 (deposit a, deposite b), client 2 (deposit b, deposite a) (2 points)
+client 1 contains: deposit a, deposit a, deposit a, deposit a, deposit a, deposite b client 2 contains: deposit b, deposit b, deposit b, deposit b, deposit b, deposite a

-5 clients: client 1 (deposit a, deposite b, deposit c, deposite d, deposit e), client 2 (deposit b, deposite c, deposit d, deposite e, deposit a), ...
-(3 points)
+If the none of the client is aborted, that means a deadlock is not created.
+We can either rerun the same test multiple times until an abort is emitted, or manually spin up two clients and create the deadlock.
+One of the transactions should be successful.